helinwang/notes/distributed_ml/mxnet.md

   * Imperative Programs are More Flexible
     * because programming languages itself tends to support more syntax than symbolic language
   * Symbolic Programs are More Efficient
     * memory: symbolic program is compiled into memory graph, by knowing when a varible is finished using, can release resource immediately.
 Comparing to imperative releases after out-of-scope.
 Will it be a big deal?
+If it's a big deal I think we can invent something doing more strict out-of-scope anlysis. (e.g., insert more fine grained scope into code).